-Day 2 begins with a tour to the Trotternish peninsula (ancient Clan Donald lands).
-First stop is the Trotternish ridge, with the Old Man of Storr and to Kilt Rock for an amazing view out across the Sound of Raasay and beyond, before we take a drive up the old cattle pass road for the stunning views provided by the Quiraing.
+Day 2 begins with a tour to the Trotternish Peninsula (ancient Clan Donald lands) including the Old Man of Storr and to Kilt Rock before we take a drive up the old cattle pass road for the stunning views provided by the Quiraing.
 Continuing north, we visit the ruins of Duntulm Castle, former stronghold of the Macdonalds in Skye.
 Next is a visit the Museum of Island Life including the nearby grave of one of the clan's most celebrated figures - Flora Macdonald.
 The afternoon takes us south to the Sleat Peninsula and the Clan Donald Centre.
 Along with the Museum of the Isles (which tells the history of the Macdonalds) there are the ruins of Armadale Castle, the last ancestral home of the Macdonalds of Sleat.
 We then take the late afternoon ferry across the Sound of Sleat to Mallaig for our overnight stop.

 Day 3 departs from Mallaig/Arisaig along the 'road to the isles' where we take a detour south into the remote lands of Moidart and the wonderful ruins of the fourteenth-century Castle Tioram, ancient heartland of Macdonalds of Clanranald.
 Located on a tidal island, it is possible to walk around the island at low tide.
 Next we visit Glenfinnan with its historic monument to the Jacobites and Bonnie Prince Charlie.
 The afternoon takes us on a breath-taking drive through the magnificent Glencoe, home of the Macdonalds of Glencoe and an infamous massacre in 1692.
 Leaving Glencoe we head north through Fort William on the journey back to Inverness.
 Along the way we visit the ruins of Inverlochy Castle (another Macdonald stronghold) and pass through the lands of the Macdonalds of Keppoch before reaching Glen Garry, the ancient lands of the Macdonnells of Glengarry where we have a brief stop at the ruins of Invergarry Castle.